Skip to content

 Distinct

-Applies the SQL DISTINCT ON on a table.
+Applies the SQL DISTINCT ON on a table if it has arguments otherwise a plain DISTINCT.

 users = await User.query.distinct("email")